padiketeku/EarthObservation101-Practicals/Activity-04-Visualization of Single-band Imagery.md

 ```JavaScript
 var srtm_elevation = ee.Image("USGS/SRTMGL1_003");
 ```
-Click **Run** to run the code, but nothing will be available in the `**Console**`.
+Click **Run** to run the code, but nothing will be available in the **`Console`**.
 Print the variable.

 ```JavaScript
 print(srtm_elevation );
 ```
-Re-run the code and pieces of information about the data will be available in the Console.
+Re-run the code and pieces of information about the data will be available in the **`Console`**.
 You may need to click the expander arrows to explore the full metadata (i.e., information given about the data).
-The data type is image with data ID and version given.
-The bands information is crucially important for various reasons, including knowing the number of bands and band names which is useful for image visualisation purposes.
-The coordinate referencing system (crs and crs_transform) is given to understand how objects have been displayed in two dimensions.
-The dimensions show the number of pixels column-wise and row-wise.
+The data **type** is image with data ID and version given.
+The **bands** information is crucially important for various reasons, including knowing the number of bands and band names which is useful for image visualisation purposes.
+The coordinate referencing system (**crs** and **crs_transform**) is given to understand how objects have been displayed in two dimensions.
+The **dimensions** show the number of pixels column-wise and row-wise.